-8 Tips To Handle Difficult Situations – FutureGrowAcademy
+8 Tips to Handle Difficult Situations – Future Grow Academy

 Tips To Handle Difficult Situations

 Some days everything seems great in your world—if not perfect, but overall, things are going according to plan.
 Then something happens.
 You lose your job, someone you love, your home, your business, or maybe even your health.
-You didn’t predict it or plan for it.
-You have so many overwhelming feelings & frustrations you don’t know what to do first.
-Some Tips To Handle Difficult Situations might come in handy during those difficult times.

 Tips To Handle Difficult Situations

-1. Establish The Facts
+1. Establish the Facts

 Be alert to being influenced by the opinions of strong characters.
-When people make claims or statements, ask for particular examples of what happened & how it happened.
+When people make claims or statements, ask for particular examples of what happened and how it happened.
 You will often find that there isn’t much evidence behind what is being said.

 2. Understand Your Emotions